SorX14/alphaess_modbus/README.md

 # AlphaESS ModBus reader

 Async Python 3 library to read ModBus from an AlphaESS inverter.
-Tested and assumes using a Raspberry Pi as the host.
+Tested and assumes using a Raspberry Pi as the host for RTU.

-Uses [asynciominimalmodbus](https://github.com/guyradford/asynciominimalmodbus) for ModBus/RS485 communication.
+Uses [asynciominimalmodbus](https://github.com/guyradford/asynciominimalmodbus) for ModBus/RS485 RTU communication.
+Uses [pymodbys](https://github.com/riptideio/pymodbus) for Modbus TCP communication.

 See [alphaess_collector](https://github.com/SorX14/alphaess_collector) which uses this library to store values in MySQL.

-Compatible with:
+Compatible with RTU:

 | **Device**  | **Baud** | **Tested** |
 |-------------|----------|------------|